-Unique Course Requirements (optional)
+Unique Course Requirements

-Students will be required to have access to children in a grade K-6 for the purpose of conducting a series of math interviews to learn about how children think and problem solve.
+Students will be required to have access to children in grades K-6 for the purpose of conducting a series of math interviews to learn about how children think and problem solve.

 Each student will be required to implement and videotape a lesson in his or her observation classroom.